 He has presented his research at the American Law & Economics Association Conference, the Conference on Empirical Legal Studies, the National Tax Association, and at Harvard, Stanford, NYU, Berkeley, Northwestern, University of Virginia, UCLA, and USC.

 Professor Simkovic has served as a visiting professor at the University of North Carolina, Chapel Hill and as a visiting scholar at Fordham University.

-Before joining the Seton Hall faculty, Professor Simkovic was an attorney at Davis Polk & Wardwell in New York concentrating in bankruptcy litigation; a strategy consultant at McKinsey & Company, specializing in legal, regulatory and business issues affecting financial services companies; and an Olin Fellow in Law and Economics at Harvard Law School.
+Before joining the Seton Hall faculty, Professor Simkovic was an attorney at Davis Polk & Wardwell in New York and a strategy consultant at McKinsey & Company, specializing in legal, regulatory and business issues affecting financial services companies; and an Olin Fellow in Law and Economics at Harvard Law School.

 At Davis Polk, Professor Simkovic defended leveraged buyout lenders in Lyondell Chemical.
 He also assisted in the settlement of multi-million dollar class-action suit related to mortgage-lending and helped a global investment bank monitor and analyze the business impact of SEC proposals.

 At McKinsey, Professor Simkovic analyzed the likely impact on mortgage originators and securitizers of new regulations proposed in response to the subprime mortgage crisis, analyzed demographic and financial trends to help develop retirement products, and helped global financial services firms reduce costs, forecast demand, and optimize capacity.

 At the New York Attorney General's Office, Professor Simkovic investigated retail financial service companies engaged in illegal and deceptive sales practices.